 There really is no such things as radon prevention.

-Even with a radon reduction system installed properly you may, at some point in the future, discover rising radon gas levels in your home.
-This is usually due to ecological and structural changes occurring deep beneath your homes structure.
-These shifts, often referred to as “settling” may cause new cracks and gaps in your foundation and must be addressed to prevent radon gas build-up.
+Even with a radon reduction system installed properly, radon levels may rise.
+This is usually due to ecological and structural changes occurring deep beneath your home’s structure.
+These shifts often referred to as “settling” may cause new cracks and gaps in your foundation and must be addressed to prevent radon gas build-up.

 Both the EPA and IEMA recommend that you test your home every two years, after installing a radon mitigation system, to keep radon levels in check.